-The Hector Pioneer Fellowship is offered by the Zukunftskolleg in collaboration with the Hector Stiftung II and is dedicated to extraordinary post-doctoral researchers in STEM (Science, Technology, Engineering, Mathematics) fields.
+In collaboration with the Hector Stiftung II, the Zukunftskolleg offers the Hector Pioneer Fellowship that is dedicated to extraordinary postdoctoral researchers in STEM (Science, Technology, Engineering, Mathematics) fields.
 The candidates’ research ideally links up to the university's focus areas: "Chemical Biology and Ecology", "Molecular Nanotechnology and Materials Science", and "Decision Sciences" amongst others.
 Interdisciplinary and innovative projects are specifically welcome.

 5-year Hector Fellowships are comparable to Zukunftskolleg Research Fellowships.
 They promote researchers with significant work experience at the postdoctoral level aiming for a career in academia.
 Hector Fellows build their own academic identity by leading an independent research group at the University of Konstanz.

 The Zukunftskolleg provides them with a professional infrastructure and an appropriate workplace for conducting research.
-Each Fellow receives an annual research allowance e.g. for funding research assistants or equipment.
-Furthermore, the Zukunftskolleg gives financial support for start-up, consumerables and travel costs, and assists in developing acaemic skills.
+Each fellow receives an annual research allowance, e.g. for funding research assistants or equipment.
+Furthermore, the Zukunftskolleg gives financial support for start-up, consumerables and travel costs, and assists in developing academic skills.

-In order to be eligible, candidates must fulfill all of the eligibility criteria:
+In order to be eligible, candidates must fulfill all eligibility criteria:

-- Candidates must not hold a permanent position in academia, a professorship, or have an habilitation or equivalent (venia legendi);
+- applicants must not hold a permanent position in academia, a professorship, or have a habilitation or equivalent (venia legendi)

-- Candidates must propose a research project that ties in with one of the STEM disciplines and ideally with one of the academic focus areas of the University of Konstanz.
-Applicants should contact potential mentors (Local Hosts) among the researchers at the University of Konstanz in order to ensure appropriate affiliation.
-Support from the department strengthens the application;
+- applicants must propose a research project that ties in with one of the STEM disciplines and ideally with one of the academic focus areas of the University of Konstanz

-- Candidates must already have secured a research group grant in a competitive process of at least 50,000 € or an equivalent amount of funding to be used for their research while at the Zukunftskolleg.
-Candidates with external applications which have been submitted before the application deadline, but are still waiting for the decision will receive a Fellowship offer conditional on the approval;
+- applicants must already have secured a research group grant in a competitive process of at least 50,000 € or an equivalent amount of funding to be used for their research while at the Zukunftskolleg.
+Applicants with pending grant applications are eligible to apply for a fellowship.
+A fellowship offer would be contingent upon the successful attainment of the required third-party funding

-- Candidates with their own position funded by another program, which can be transferred to Konstanz, are also eligible.
+- applicants with their own position funded by another program, which can be transferred to Konstanz, are also eligible.